mhightower83/Spi0Utils/examples/README.md

 To understand the dump, you will need access to JEDEC documentation.
 In some cases, the SPI Flash vendor's datasheet will list an explanation of their SFDP data.

-The "SFDP" may be useful for differentiating between some parts.
+The "SFDP" may be used to discern between parts at different revision levels.

 Reference:
 ```